FrankDocu/Lichess-Development-Onboarding/Home.md

 # Welcome to the lila wiki!
 lila = **li**chess in sca**la**

+If you see possible improvements to these pages, please be bold and edit.

 ## For developers
 * [Setting up a lila development environment on Linux](Lichess-Development-Onboarding)
 * [Setting up a lila development environment on Windows](Lichess-Development-Onboarding-(Windows))